-- Prior arrests: Show proof of final disposition on all arrests (not guilty, dismissed, etc., from court of jurisdiction).
+- Prior arrests: Show proof of final disposition on all arrests (not guilty, dismissed, etc., from the court of jurisdiction).

 - Tattoo Policy.
 Applicants must not have tattoos, brands, or body art that may be considered offensive or obscene.
 Tattoos must be covered by a long sleeve uniform shirt.
 Applicants must not have tattoos on their head, scalp, face, neck, hands, or fingers.

 - Drug use: Illegal drug use is determined on a case by case basis.
-Factors considered are: types of drugs used, recency of drug usage, total number of usages, and applicant’s age of last drug usage.
+Factors considered are types of drugs used, recency of drug usage, the total number of usages, and applicant’s age of last drug usage.
 If you have any questions regarding prior drug usage, call and speak with a recruiter.

 - Unstable employment history.
-Applicants must not have been dismissed or resigned in lieu of dismissal from employment for inefficiency or misconduct.
+Applicants must not have been dis missed or resigned in lieu of dismissal from employment for inefficiency or misconduct.